Share It On

 If faced with disruptions or situations that might potentially be a hazard to the operation, report them – even at the end of a long day.
 If you don’t report, nobody will know about safety-critical situations – and the system cannot be changed.

 Use your company’s reporting scheme to report all safety relevant issues.
-Additionally, you may also report via your national authority, or to EASA’s Confidential Safety Reporting (CSR) channel to draw attention to situations, alleged malpractices and irregularities that you feel should be addressed.
+Additionally, you may also report via your national authority, or to EASA’s Confidential Safety Reporting (‘CSR’) channel to draw attention to situations, alleged malpractices and irregularities that you feel should be addressed.

 After a long and eventful day, there is a natural tendency to “go home” quickly.

 Nevertheless, we urge you to take a couple of minutes to review the day with your crew and have candid feedback from all of them.
-Despite the possible stresses and frustrations every flight is an opportunity for positive take-aways.
+Despite the possible stresses and frustrations every flight is an opportunity for useful take-aways.